crescent-network/crescent/docs/How-To/cli/README.md

 ### MsgCreateFixedAmountPlan

+This is one of the private plan type messages that anyone can create.
+A fixed amount plan plans to distribute amount of coins by a fixed amount defined in `EpochAmount`.
+Internally, `PrivatePlanFarmingPoolAddress` is generated and assigned to the plan and the creator should query the plan and send amount of coins to the farming pool address so that the plan distributes as intended.
+There is a fee `PlanCreationFee` paid upon plan creation to prevent from spamming attack.

 Create a file name `private-fixed-plan.json`.
 This private fixed amount farming plan intends to provide 100ATOM per epoch (measured in day) relative to the rate amount of denoms defined in staking coin weights.

 - `name`: is the name of the farming plan.
 It can be any name you prefer to be stored in a blockchain network; however it cannot overlap with the existing plan names.